FreeCharge recently moved into a bigger office; this brought back fond memories of setting up the first Bangalore office.

 - Networking.
 Do you go for wi-fi or ethernet?
-If ethernet, you have to plan your layout in advance.
-If wi-fi, you might not be able to get away with a home router as the signal strength may not be strong enough throughout the office or the router might not be able to accommodate all the people in the office.
+If ethernet, you have to plan your layout.
+If wi-fi, you might not be able to get away with a home router as the signal strength may not be strong enough throughout the office, or the router might not be able to accommodate all the people in the office.
 In all probability, you need an industrial-strength router/switch and repeaters.

-- Drinking water, do you buy a filter or go for water cans?
+- Drinking water, do you buy a water filter or go for water cans?

-- ACs, fans, etc. Do keep in mind that you do not have to buy these, you can as well rent them.
+- ACs, fans, etc. Do keep in mind that you do not have to buy these, you can also rent them.

-- Office keys, you might have to have a security guard 24 by 7 because you will have people coming in and leaving at different times and coordinating the key becomes a headache.
+- Office keys—you might have to have a security guard 24/7 because you will have people coming in and leaving at different times, and coordinating the office key becomes a headache.

 - Also, it is best to hire an office manager who can coordinate all these tasks for you.
-These tasks eat into your precious time and I am sure your time is not well spent on these mundane yet extremely important tasks.
-If you are working out of an incubation center or co-working space you get most of the above as part of the package.
-As I said before, try to push off moving into an office of your own as much as possible, do it only if you must.
+These tasks eat into your precious time, and I am sure your time is not well spent on these mundane yet essential tasks.
+If you are working out of an incubation center or co-working space, you get most of the above as part of the package.
+As I said before, try to push off moving into an office of your own as much as possible.
+Do it only if you must.